 Rye Chocolate Chip Cookies

-- 1 Cup (175 grams) Dark Chocolate rough chopped dark chocolate baking bar
+- 1 cup (175 grams) dark chocolate chopped into small pieces

 - Hand whisk together flours, baking soda, baking powder, salt, cardamom, cinnamon, and rosemary in a medium bowl.
 Set aside.